edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 In Rust there is a concept called "interior mutability", and it is used to relax a bit the rigid rules of immutability.
 It basically allows the programmer to introduce a little bit of mutable data inside an immutable value.
 The Rust book focuses on [RfCell](https://doc.rust-lang.org/book/ch15-05-interior-mutability.html) but in this case, interior mutability is provided by a `Mutex`.

 I created a struct called `StreamWriter` containing a Mutex.
 The closure passed to Rayon only needs shared access to `StreamWriter`, so it can satisfy Rayon's requirement for an `Fn` closure.
 Then, when a thread needs to write data, `write_line()` calls `self.writer.lock()`.
 This returns a `MutexGuard`.
 The guard provides exclusive access to the value stored inside the mutex and behaves like a mutable reference to it.
-When the MutexGuard goes out of scope, the lock is automatically released.
+As the [doc](https://doc.rust-lang.org/std/sync/struct.MutexGuard.html) says " When this structure is dropped (falls out of scope), the lock will be unlocked.".

 This is how interior mutability solved my problem, all the pieces of my programs are now happy: